 [Aug 14] High head by-pass.
 Jundt said it would be helpful to clarify how the proposed bypass is different than a criteria by-pass.
 ACTION: Phillips said the team can look at adding a table showing the criteria and which are or are not being met.

 [Aug 14] HHBP.
 Burchfield asked NWP to lay out what the steps are and how long the process will take.
 Ament suggested the path forward is dependent on results.
 Burchfield said a biologist can write up such plans.
 At this point Ament suggested Khan could write it up and Wertheimer said a simple flow chart could be drafted.
 ACTION: Khan will write this all up.
-STATUS
+STATUS: this will be in the 90% EDR coming out for WATER review in Sept/Oct.

 [Aug 14]Adult Outplanting.
 Traylor is working on a standardized spreadsheet for reporting adult numbers.
 ACTION: Traylor will provide a draft for review by mid September.

 [Aug 14]Outplanting at Cougar.
 Griffith asked about outplanting females at Cougar.
 Garletts said only repeat offenders are double floy tagged and taken upstream.
-ACTION:
+ACTION: Griffith will contact ODFW and find out if outplanting protocols are different for 2014 than last year.

 PDT Updates.

 CGR DSP.
 Agenda item for September.
-Will discuss model assumptions with the team.
-Burchfield asked about when NWP will be moving forward with getting things done.
+Will discuss model assumptions with the team for a run-of-river alternative that the Corps is adding to the SLAM modeling.
+Burchfield asked about when NWP will be moving forward with getting the draft COP done.
+She thought the Corps should be beyond dropping the low-end alternatives (those that didn’t meet spawner replacement) and selecting preferred alternatives.
 Griffith said he isn’t sure when the COP team is going to share their results, but he felt the Cougar team could move forward.
+ACTION: Griffith will bring proposal for how to measure/describe “replacement” for discussion at the Sept meeting.

 PFFC.
 Trying to order and install a larger crane.
 The current one is picking loads exceeding its capacity.
 New crane should be on order by end of FY and installed in FY15.
 New anchor position design nearly complete.
 Ruff asked where re-positioning with relocate the PFFC.
 Griffith said the goal is to have it re-aligned and re-located to within 50’ of the tower.
 Other hydraulic issues are being worked on with HDR and hopefully will be complete in time for the spring study season.
 RM&E will need to discuss what studies to prioritize.
+Burchfield asked for updated catch numbers for the PFFC.
+Griff said he will get them, but that it’s a really low number.

 DET Temp/DSP.
 Would like to get information to the team sooner rather than later.
 Looking at review of FSO alternative development in September/October 2014.
 Some concerns about installing the SWS if it is attached to the dam.
 Seismically it could cause concerns so looking at making the SWS as a stand-alone structure.
-Having the contractor look at independent boring of the floating structure.
+Having the contractor look at independent mooring of the floating structure.
 Ruff asked if the FSO would be attached or near the SWS.
 Ament said the FSO would likely be over by the spillway but if there was a reason to put it in front of the powerhouse, it could be an option.
 Right now it is more cost effective it put it on the south side of the spillway.